Background to REACH

-The phase in period to register substances finished at the end of May 2018.
+The deadline to register substances finished at the end of May 2018.
 However, registration is not a single process.
 ECHA expect registrants to keep their dossiers up to date if there is new data.
-ECHA is continually imposing new requirements and an updated registration may require additional information to be added so that the dossier to pass the completion check.
+ECHA is continually imposing new requirements and an updated registration may require more information to be added.

 The candidate list of substances of high concern that may be subject to authorisation is also growing.
 The list of substances proposed for inclusion is growing too.